DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 ## Installation

-Firstly, ensure you are running the current HxD 2.4.0.0 version.
-This plugin is compiled for 2.4.0.0.
-When the next HxD version is officially released (eg. 2.5.0.0), I will update the plugin here.
+Firstly, ensure you are running HxD 2.5.0.0 version.
+This plugin is currently compiled for 2.5.0.0.
+If a later HxD version requires changes to the plug-in interface, I will update the plugin here (as required).

 As per Maël's instructions for the plugin framework, the files should all be installed into a "Plugins" sub-directory of your HxD installation directory.

-First select either the Win64 or Win32 folder .dll version (based on your Windows installation), and copy this folder into your HxD installation directory.
+First select either the Win64 or Win32 folder .dll version (based on your Windows installation), and copy the content of this folder into your HxD installation directory, creating (or updating) the "Plugins" sub-directory of your HxD installation directory.

-Then also copy the Common folder, which contains the DasmDataInspectorPlugin.ini and the various CPU definition .csv files.
+Then also copy the contents of the Common folder, which contains the DasmDataInspectorPlugin.ini and the various CPU definition .csv files (once again, in the "Plugins" sub-directory).

-Finally (optional), you can edit the DasmDataInspectorPlugin.ini file to include only the specific DasmTypes that you currently require / are interest in.
-As per the documented .ini file, you can have up to 8 different Disassembly types at a time, however each one adds some HxD start-up time overhead.
+Finally (optional - but recommended!), you can edit the DasmDataInspectorPlugin.ini file to include only the specific DasmTypes that you currently require or are interest in.
+As per the documented .ini file, you can have up to 8 different Disassembly types at a time, however each one adds some HxD start-up time overhead as the definition files are loaded and parsed.
+Therefore, depending on your system performance, you may not wish to load all (or multiple) DasmTypes.

 ## Configuration

-Further to the above note on DasmTypes, please refer to the .ini file for documentation of the various settings included.
+Further to the above note on DasmTypes, please refer to the .ini file for documentation on the various settings included.
 Hopefully this should all be self explanatory.

 The .csv definition files (configured and referenced from the .ini file), have relatively self explanatory column titles in the header line.
 Note this header line is purely optional, and is just included for readability / reference.
 Leaving the header line in place has no impact on load time.